 What camera do you recommend for travel photography?

-If you’re asking this question, you’re probably interested in trying your hand at travel photography, and want to know what kind of camera you should invest in.
+If you’re asking this question, you’re probably interested in trying your hand at travel photography, and want to know what kind of camera you should invest in to take good travel photos.
 Good for you for doing some research!
 A good camera is a big–and expensive–first step into the world of travel photography, and you should make sure you do it right.

 I personally shoot with a very dusty and much loved Nikon D7100, and almost always use a Nikon 18-200mm lens.